kucaantunes/AI/README.md

 # AI

-Use of AI for Vital Signs and image uploader
+Use of AI for Vital Signs detection and image uploader

 Body temperature: